FirmwGuy/CEP/docs/L0_KERNEL/L0_ROADMAP.md

 ## Technical Roadmap Overview

+The tables and bullet lists below snapshot where the kernel stands today, what is actively being built, and which items remain queued so contributors can align their efforts with the current milestone plan.

 ### Capability Snapshot
 | Area | Status | In Place | Next Focus |
 | --- | --- | --- | --- |